Klagarge/BachelorThesis-OTSecurity/02-main/05-replay.typ

 To overcome this issue and maintain simplicity, the strategy involves transmitting a serial message with a long preamble to stabilize the signal's amplification, followed by start characters.
 This enables the receiver to correctly detect both the signal and the message.

 Given the simplicity of this modulation, the #gls("flipper") device has no trouble reading and replaying the signal.
-It have to be configurate on the right frequency and an `AM650` modulation preset.
+It has to be configurated on the right frequency and use an `AM650` modulation preset.
 The demonstration conducted in this thesis involves a simple message sent by the transmitter and received by the receiver.
 The #gls("flipper") is used to record the message and replay it, allowing the receiver to detect the message and trigger the same action as the original signal.

 = Security in wireless broadcast isolated devices
 A replay attack is always possible if two identical messages trigger the same action.
 To prevent such attacks, each message must be unique.

 Typically, this is achieved by adding a timestamp to the message.
-However, in this scenario, it's not feasible due to the isolation between the receiver and transmitter, as well as the unidirectional nature of the communication.
+However, in this scenario, it is not feasible due to the isolation between the receiver and transmitter, as well as the unidirectional nature of the communication.
 Without the ability to perform a challenge-response, alternative methods must be considered.

 == Closer look on rolling code
 For this thesis, a rolling code was chosen as the security measure.
 Rolling code security involves appending a short, changing code to each message.
 This code is generated using a simple pseudo-random number generator.
 The receiver stores the last code received and only accepts one of the next codes in the sequence.